Neutron Stars in Scalar Torsion Theories with Nonminimal Coupling: Static and spherically symmetric background

-Together (\ref{eq_tov1}),(\ref{eq_tov2}),(\ref{eq_tov3}) and (\ref{eq_tov4}) describe the interior structure of the star and represent the modified TOV equations of hydrostatic equilibrium in static and spherically symmetric background for a canonical scalar field $ \phi $ non-minimally coupled to torsion scalar $ T $ through the coupling parameter $ \xi $ with a general potential $ V(\phi) $.
-Before solving the modified TOV equations numerically and plot the mass-radius diagram we will need to extract the boundary conditions inside and outside the stars.
+The set of Eqs. (\ref{eq_tov1}), (\ref{eq_tov2}), (\ref{eq_tov3}), (\ref{eq_tov4}) and (\ref{eq_mass}) describe the structure of the star and represent the modified TOV equations of hydrostatic equilibrium in static and spherically symmetric background for a canonical scalar field $ \phi $ non-minimally coupled to the torsion scalar $ T $ with a potential $ V(\phi) $.